 Cheese is a solid or semi-solid food product prepared from the milk of cows, ewes, goats, or other mammals.
-Most cheeses today are made from cows’ milk and they are an essential item in the diet of most people because they contain vital nutrients such as calcium, fat, and protein.
-They also contain high amounts of vitamins A and B-12, along with zinc, phosphorus, and riboflavin.
+Cheese today is mostly made from cows’ milk and it is an essential item in the diet of most people because it contains vital nutrients such as calcium, fat, and protein.
+It also contains high amounts of vitamins A and B-12, along with zinc, phosphorus, and riboflavin.

-As eye-catching as it may look, preparing cheese to your taste is seemingly easy, and it can be preserved for a long period of time for your enjoyment.
+Preparing cheese to your taste is relatively easy, and it can be preserved for a long period of time for your enjoyment.

-The first step to making cheese is acidification.
+The first step is acidification.
 During this stage, a starter culture is added to milk that will change lactose (milk sugar) into lactic acid.
 This changes the acidity level of the milk and begins the process of turning milk from a liquid into a solid.

 Coagulation is the process of transforming the liquid into a semi-solid.
 When making cheese, an enzyme called rennet is added either as a liquid or paste to further encourage the milk to solidify.